CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 a.
 The system must be grid connected and compliant with the Government of Alberta’s Micro-generation Regulation (AR27/2008), as amended from time to time;

 c.
-The system must be a new installation, where “new” is defined as installations that have an interconnection approval from the wire service provider signed within one year of RCSP application submission.
-Additionally, all components must be new and cannot have been used in an energized solar array at any point in the past;
+The system must be a new installation that has an interconnection approval from the wire service provider signed within one year of CHCSP application submission.
+Additionally, all components must be new and not previously used in an energized solar array;

 e.
 The following equipment must carry these minimum warranty levels: